mohaiminur/user-services/README.md

 ## Prerequisites

-- Java 11 or later
+- Java 17 or later
 - Maven
+- Spring Boot
+- MySQL
+- Jpa
 ## Getting Started

 Follow these instructions to get the project up and running on your local machine.